hantsy/spring-puzzles/docs/hibernate-reactive.md

 }
 ```

-Add a `DataInitializer` component to initialize some sample data in the application startup stage.
+Add a `DataInitializer` bean to initialize some sample data when the application is started.

 ```java
 @Component